-Another important part of learning to fly is regulations, air traffic control, and airspace.
+Other important parts of learning to fly are regulations, air traffic control, and airspace.
 Together we’ll develop habits and real-time analytical skills to stay away from legal trouble by learning how to simultaneously avoid complicated airspace and to fully participate and fly through it.

 Never have I received any violations, disciplinary action, and am proud to say that I have never even scratched an airplane, much less had any accidents or incidents.

 -Flying several King Airs (twin Beechcraft turboprops) carrying passengers as single pilot

 -Flew as a captain for an airline for a brief period (wasn’t my thing–didn’t enjoy it, but gained valuable experience from it which I use every day)

 -Flew for several aerial photography companies (lots of fun!)

 -Currently instructing pilots in Piper Meridians (single-engine turboprop), Pilatus PC-12s, and King Airs

 -Lots and lots of instrument, mountain, and all-weather experience